-\myparagraph{Design Choice 2: Event sequences as inputs.} Having chosen a grey-box workflow, we next consider the input granularity.
-A naive solution is to use a raw bitstream.
-However, this does not capture any relevant protocol semantics, and thus most inputs would be dismissed as garbage.
-Another choice would be to use OpenFlow messages.
-Again, the space of possible messages is too large to be useful.
-To avoid these problems, we use the following domain-specific insight.
-Recall from \S\ref{sec:background} that both ONOS and OpenDaylight implement an event-based architecture where incoming OpenFlow messages trigger new events. \SPIsShort can arise when some service $r$ reaches an internal state such that handling an {\em event} becomes costly and the internal state depends on all events that have been handled so far.
-This enables us to make our problem more tractable by searching for a {\em sequence of events} instead of a sequence of OpenFlow messages; i.e., we search for a sequence of events $\feventlist=\fevent_1, \fevent_2,\dots,\fevent_N$ so that the processing time of event $\fevent_N$ is greater than a predefined threshold. \myparagraph{Design Choice 3: Modular dependency-aware analysis.} Having chosen an event-based fuzzing workflow, we observe an opportunity to improve the scalability of the analysis without sacrificing the fidelity of the analysis.
-Recall again from \S\ref{sec:background} that the controller consists of services that each handles one or more event types.
-If a sequence of events $\feventlist=\fevent_1, \fevent_2,\dots,\fevent_N$ triggers a performance vulnerability in some service $\fservice$ that handles the event $\fevent_N$, then we only need to search over prefixes $\fevent_1, \fevent_2,\dots,\fevent_{N-1}$ that will directly or indirectly affect the state of $\fservice$.
-We can thus reduce the search space by targeting each service $\fservice$ one at a time and searching for \SPIsShort in $\fservice$ by generating only those events that will be handled by $\fservice$ or any other service that communicates with $\fservice$ that affect its state.
-Note that this modular analysis is possible only because of our decisions to use grey-box and event-driven workflow; black-box analysis or using packet or OpenFlow messages as input would necessarily entail fuzzing the controller in a monolithic fashion.
-We define a service as {\em analyzable} if the service registers at least one type of event.
-Thus, we explicitly reformulate our problem to take as input a list of services to be analyzed, drawn from the set of analyzable services, rather than analyze the entire controller code at once.
+\myparagraph{Design Choice 3: Dependency-aware modular analysis.} With an event-based fuzzing workflow, we see an opportunity to improve the scalability of our analysis without compromising its fidelity.
+As mentioned in \S\ref{sec:background}, the controller is composed of services that handle specific event types.
+If a sequence of events $\feventlist = \fevent_1, \fevent_2, \dots, \fevent_N$ triggers a performance issue in a service $\fservice$ that handles the event $\fevent_N$, we only need to search over prefixes $\fevent_1, \fevent_2, \dots, \fevent_{N-1}$ that directly or indirectly affect $\fservice$.
+Thus, we can reduce the search space by focusing on each service $\fservice$ individually, generating events handled by $\fservice$ or by any service interacting with $\fservice$ that impacts its state.
+This modular analysis is feasible due to our choice of a grey-box, event-driven workflow; a black-box approach or using packet/OpenFlow messages as inputs would require a monolithic analysis of the controller.
+We define a service as \emph{analyzable} if it registers at least one type of event.
+Therefore, we reformulate our problem to take as input a list of services to be analyzed, selected from the set of analyzable services, instead of analyzing the entire controller code at once.